billbuchanan/appliedcrypto/unit02_symmetric/lab/README.md

 | 9 | If you are working in the lab, now give your secret passphrase to your neighbour, and get them to encrypt a secret message for you.
 To receive a file, you listen on a given port (such as Port 1234) ```nc -l -p 1234 > enc.bin``` And then send to a given IP address with: ```nc -w 3 [IP] 1234 < enc.bin``` | Did you manage to decrypt their message?
 [Yes][No] |

-10. With OpenSSL, we can define a fixed salt value that has been used in the cipher process.
+10. With OpenSSL, we can define a fixed salt value that has been used in the ciphering process.
 For example, in Linux:

 ```
 echo -n "Hello" | openssl enc -aes-128-cbc -pass pass:"london" -e -base64 -S 241fa86763b85341 -pbkdf2